Murder of Muriel McKay: Searches for McKay's body

-On 10 November 2025, Chief Master Schuman formally declared Muriel dead at the High Court in London—56 years after her abduction.
-Until this declaration, her family were advised that they had no legal standing to pursue action against the leaseholders of Bethnal Green Road.
-The court has now confirmed her official time and date of death as 11:59 p.m. on 31 December 1969.
-Limited letters of administration were also granted, allowing the McKay family to proceed with legal action against the leaseholders.
+On 10 November 2025, Chief Master Schuman formally declared Muriel dead at the High Court in London, 56 years after her abduction.
+Until this declaration, the family had been advised that they had no legal standing to pursue a civil case for access to the property.
+The declaration confirmed her official presumed time and date of death as 11:59 pm on 31 December 1969.
+Limited letters of administration were also granted, allowing the family to proceed with legal action against the leaseholders of the Bethnal Green property.
+The family subsequently applied for an injunction against the leaseholders, with the matter heard by Mr Justice Richard Smith on 24 November 2025 at the High Court in London.
+He handed down his judgment the following day, denying the injunction and suggesting that the family had deployed unlawful tactics of deception and harassment in their attempts to "bully" their way into the property.
+The family stated that they had done nothing wrong and said that their behaviour had been "exaggerated", despite the judge's findings.